-Just down the road from the campsite are some great hiking trails including the Watchman and Canyon Junction Bridge that crosses the Virgin River.
+Just down the road from the Watchman campground are some great hiking trails including the Watchman and Canyon Junction Bridge that crosses the Virgin River.
 If you’re looking for an iconic photograph of Zion National Park, the bridge is the place to take it.
 You get a stunning vista down the river’s canyon with the Watching Cliffs hanging over it.

 Zion National Park is a great place to enjoy some time in nature.
-There are endless hiking trails, rivers to follow, excellent rock climbing, canyoning, and you can book horse riding trips down the rivers too.
-The wildlife is also a great as the scenery and whilst there you’ll have the chance to see mountain lions, bighorn sheep, deer, condors, falcons, and a lot more.
+There are endless hiking trails, rivers to follow, excellent rock climbing, and canyoning, and you can book horse riding trips down the rivers too.
+The wildlife is also as great as the scenery and whilst there you’ll have the chance to see mountain lions, bighorn sheep, deer, condors, falcons, and a lot more.

-The campsite has good facilities including running water, drinking water, bathrooms, picnic tables, fire pits.
+The campsite has good facilities including running water, drinking water, bathrooms, picnic tables, and fire pits.
 Each spot is well spread out so no matter how busy it is, you still feel like you have a little space to yourself.
 You can also book private group campsites for 9-40 people if you’re traveling with family and friends.

 There are no showers at the campsite so be prepared, and the ground can be hard to stake out your tent in, so a heavy mallet is a wise packing choice.
-There is minimal shade too, and it’s freezing in winter making the best times to camp there spring and fall.
+There is minimal shade too, and it’s freezing in winter making the best times to camp there are spring and fall.

 The Visitor Centre is conveniently just down the road from the campsite where you can find information about everything to do in the parks and pick up and permits you might need.